aviav/turmbauten/README.md

   models
 * Assuming the LLM config includes info on context length and prompting syntax of the model
-* Call `python bau.py converse --doc-db bible --memory-db thoughts-on-religion --short-term-memory --initial-prompt 'Why is there something rather than nothing?`
+* Call `python bau.py converse --doc-db pride-and-prejudice --memory-db thoughts-on-literature --short-term-memory --initial-prompt 'Why is there pride and prejudice?`

 Start a new conversation in infinite mode -- using Llama.cpp or a fork supporting Falcon under the hood -- without any kind of memory or